 Students arriving later than 10 minutes on test days will not be allowed to sit for the test.
 The student will be asked to leave/may be removed from the test situation until the test is over so there is no distraction for other students.
-Students will be advised to contact the Campus President (non-nursing courses) or the Director of Nursing (nursing courses) for permission to make up the test.
-If a student is late 10 minutes or more a third time in a class, regardless if related to a testing situation, the student will be required to set an appointment within 48 hours with the Campus President (or the Director of Nursing for nursing courses).
+Students will be advised to contact the Campus President (non-nursing courses) or the Director of Nursing or Nursing Program Manager (nursing courses) for permission to make up the test.
+If a student is late 10 minutes or more a third time in a class, regardless if related to a testing situation, the student will be required to set an appointment within 48 hours with the Campus President (or the Director of Nursing or Nursing Program Manager for nursing courses).